 With so many conversational tools at the disposal of B2B decision-makers, now is the ideal time to analyze the advantages and disadvantages of chatbots, and how website managers can leverage this technology to fill their sales pipelines with the best leads out there.

 Chatbots are programs designed to simulate a human-to-human conversation.
-They’re built to help businesses automate communication with customers and reduce the “human” factor in these interactions.
+They’re built to help businesses automate communication with customers and reduce the “human” factor in the first interactions with your brand.

-- Preprogrammed – a user is offered to choose between several questions and based on their choice gets an answer
+- Preprogrammed: The user is offered to choose between a list of questions and gets an answer based on their selection.

 - Lead scoring/qualification